Pixelbo/Minitel-raspi/README.md

 # About-the-project

 Minitel-Raspi is a project that reunites the famous french Minitel and the famous Raspberry Pi.

 This project did not modify the Minitel, I used the external serial port for printing into the screen.

 Originaly begun in 2020 this project is driven by a kid, so go easy on me, I can't use github proprely.

+Beside the fact that I've put a Raspi into Minitel, I've also created a small gui project that control for now the  Logitec Music Server.
+Maybe I'll do someday a thing about another API.

 # Getting Started
 ## Prerequisites